 - Supplies.
 Various supplies are required and will be communicated as needed.
 Uniform scrubs and an embroidered lab coat are ordered from Acorn Unicorns on orientation day.
 An NU ID badge for use at clinical sites is available for purchase at orientation.

 - Assessment Technologies Institute (ATI) testing.
 A one-time, non-refundable fee is charged to cover the cost of student access to more than 18 computerized tests, a set of ATI licensure exam review books, and skill lab training modules.
 Tests are administered at strategic times in the junior and senior years to assist students in assessing their mastery of content over which they will be tested on the licensure exam after graduation.

-- Cross cultural Nursing & Ministry Trip.
-The non-refundable fee for the senior, spring semester cross-cultural nursing and ministry trip is divided equally between the four semesters of the nursing program.
+- NURS 4963 Nursing Practice as Ministry: The non-refundable fee for the senior, spring semester cross-cultural nursing and ministry trip is divided equally among the four semesters of the nursing program.

 Scholarships and Other Forms of Financial Aid

 Northwest University financial aid staff may be reached by calling (425) 889-5210 or by sending an e-mail inquiry to email@example.com.
 In the “Education Info” section of the website, www.nursesource.org, links may be found to a variety of websites relating to financial aid for nursing students.
 Other helpful websites relating to financial aid for nursing students include: